 Pinpoint is a personal project that I developed in order to better familiarize myself with product design and entrepreneurship.
-Over an intermittent six-month period I conducted user and market research, devised a product with feasible tech specifications, designed a brand identity, and created an app prototype.
+I conducted user and market research, devised a product with (maybe?) feasible tech specifications, designed a brand identity, and am currently working to create an app prototype.

 Entrepreneurship • Product Design • Market Research